State Guest House Akasaka Palace

 FAQs

-- What is the entry fee?
-Entry to the palace is 1500 yen for adults and 500 yen for children, making it an affordable way to experience this historical site.
+• What is the entry fee?
+Entry fees are 1500 Yen for adults and 500 Yen for children.

-- Is photography allowed inside?
-Unfortunately, photography is not permitted inside the palace to preserve its integrity and the experience for future visitors.
+• Are photos allowed inside?
+Unfortunately, photography is not permitted inside the palace.

-- What should I expect during my visit?
-Expect a thorough security check, similar to airport procedures, and a guided experience that highlights the palace's rich history and architectural beauty.
+• What should I expect during my visit?
+Expect a thorough security check and a chance to explore the stunning architecture and gardens.

 Closed - Opens 10:00 AM